ucsb/campus-cloud-docs/docs/aws/guardrails.md

 and recent Amazon Linux AMIs support IMDSv2 by default.

 Attempting to launch an EC2 instance with `optional` or `disabled` IMDSv2 will fail with an `Access Denied` error.
+Additionally, `ec2:ModifyInstanceMetadataOptions` is blocked entirely — you cannot change metadata settings on a running instance.

 ---